Ceramic Dictionary

 es: REMACHES

 Crimps are designed to hold one or more cords together without joining them and are made using different materials for different uses; plastic for wires, metal for industrial use and valuable metals for jewelry and clothing.
-In ceramics they are to hold bracelets, necklaces and belts and are attached to the ends that have to be joined to another piece like a hook, claw or buckle.
+In pottery they are to hold bracelets, necklaces and belts and are attached to the ends that have to be joined to another piece like a hook, claw or buckle.
 The drawing shows three that are designed to use in different ways.

 a) The crimp has two sections so the cord can be slipped through both, leaving a semi-circle